 If you can, it's a good idea to establish a good breastfeeding routine for six to eight weeks before you introduce your little one to a bottle of expressed breast milk or formula.

 Some babies will get straight into the flow of paced bottle feeding, while others will take some time to get used to it.
 But if you're returning to work or your baby is suffering from colic symptoms, getting them used to paced feeding can really help them transition smoothly from breast to bottle (and back again) when needed.

 Absolutely!
 This method is designed to be slower and responsive.

 Taking a few breaks mid-feed gives you both a chance to enjoy loving eye contact, snuggle and bond.
 Babies grow so quickly, and before you know it, they'll be ready to begin weaning and moving onto solids.
 So, paced feeds offer a great opportunity for you to spend some quality one-on-one time together.

 How long does a paced bottle feeding session last?

 Paced feed timings will vary from one baby to the next.
 In general, they'll last as long as it takes for your baby to decide when they're no longer hungry, usually around 20 minutes.

 What type of bottle do I need for paced feeding?

-Using a bottle teat with a slower flow that resembles a real life nipple when paced feeding will mimic the flow of breastmilk from the breast, and encourages your baby to suck more.
+Using a bottle nipple with a slower flow that resembles a real life nipple when paced feeding will mimic the flow of breastmilk from the breast, and encourages your baby to suck more.